maelvls/homebrew-amc/README.md

 # FAQ
+- **Why is the _reduce_ button not working?** This issue is discussed [here][issue-reduce-button].
+In short, it is related to the Glade UI toolkit which doesn't seem to be great with the Quartz (macOS) backend of Gtk3.
+The same issue appears when using Glade itself.
+Can't fix it from the AMC project itself 😔
 - **How can I uninstall in a clean way?** If you want to go back to Macport's auto-multiple-choice or you want to simply get rid or brew's installation, you can uninstall using `brew uninstall auto-multiple-choice` (see [uninstall-brew]